Become a Postie

 Freshman Year

-After applications are reviewed, Post 53 holds two first aid classes, one in the spring and one in the fall.
-Selected students enter a 90-day candidacy period, where they demonstrate commitment through hands-on tasks.
-At the end of candidacy, members vote and approved students begin training toward Rider status and their first shift.
+After reviewing applications, Post 53 holds two first aid classes, in the spring and fall.
+Students who are selected move into a 90-day candidacy period, where they demonstrate commitment by completing hands-on tasks.
+At the end of candidacy, members vote, and those approved begin training toward Rider status and their first shift.

 Sophomore Year